Category Archives: nature

 Just as the world’s major cities now have Holocaust Museums, it is time they all established Empathy Museums too.
 Their purpose would be nothing less than generating a new global culture of empathy by creating adventure spaces where you can explore how to view life from the perspective of other people.

 A typical Empathy Museum would not house dusty exhibits inside glass cases.
 Instead, it would be an exciting and intriguing playground rivalling the finest galleries and tourist attractions that the city has to offer.
 On rainy Sunday afternoons you might wander through the Empathy Museum with a few friends or your mother-in-law.
 During the week it is likely to be filled with children on school excursions and inquisitive visitors from countries where the ideal of empathy remains embryonic.
 The Empathy Museum will ignite the imagination just like the first public museums in the seventeenth century, whose collections of curiosities revealed the wonders of nature and human civilization for the first time.
+Continue reading

 Monkeys, mirror neurons and the empathic brain

 At a recent talk at the Royal Society of the Arts in London, the American economist and social critic Jeremy Rifkin gave a brilliant overview of his new book, The Empathic Civilization.
-Part of his argument that we should think ourselves as Homo empathicus – empathic by nature – rests on some of the recent research in neuroscience that appears to demonstrate we have empathic brains.
+Part of his argument that we should think about ourselves as Homo empathicus – empathic by nature – rests on some of the recent research in neuroscience that appears to demonstrate we have empathic brains.
 But what is the science really telling us?
+Continue reading

 How to empathise with a hedgehog